A topic from the subject of Synthesis in Chemistry.

 Procedure:

-2. Add 5 mL of 1 M NaOH solution to the FeCl3 solution and stir.
+2. Slowly add 5 mL of 1 M NaOH solution to the FeCl3 solution while stirring continuously.
+Observe any color change or precipitate formation.

-3. Add 1 mL of 1% SDS solution to the mixture and stir.
+3. Add 1 mL of 1% SDS solution to the mixture and stir for several minutes.

-• The use of SDS as a surfactant is critical for controlling the morphology of the synthesized material.
+• The use of SDS as a surfactant helps control the size and morphology (shape) of the synthesized iron oxide nanoparticles.
+It prevents the nanoparticles from aggregating.

 Significance: